Discourse community

 Since the discourse community itself is intangible, it is easier to imagine discourse communities in terms of the fora in which they operate.
 The hypothetical journal and email list can each be seen as an example of a forum, or a "concrete, local manifestation of the operation of the discourse community."

 History and definition

 The term was first used by sociolinguist Martin Nystrand in 1982, and further developed by American linguist John Swales.
-Writing about the acquisition of academic writing styles of those who are learning English as an additional language, Swales presents six defining characteristics:
+Writing about the acquisition of academic writing styles of those who are learning English as an additional language, Swales presented six defining characteristics: